bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Sunday, the 14-day percent change in average new cases was:
+As of Tuesday, the 14-day percent change in average new cases was:

-- -19% in Champaign County
+- -16% in Champaign County
-- 75% in Illinois
+- 66% in Illinois
-- 68% in the United States
+- 64% in the United States
-- -27% worldwide
+- -21% worldwide

 <picture>
   <source srcset="https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png"